What Is a Hosted Contact Center? (Benefits & How It Works)

 Features, integrations, and configurability

-Look for an integrated omnichannel approach to manage all your communication channels and expand to new ones if you need to.
+List the features that are non-negotiable for your business communication.
+Then look for an integrated omnichannel approach to manage all your communication channels and expand to new ones if you need to.
 Otherwise, you might have to switch to a different provider once your needs grow.

-Be sure to make the most of automation and intelligent routing with IVR, automatic call distribution, and predictive dialers.
+Be sure to make the most of automation and intelligent routing with IVR, automatic phone call distribution, and predictive dialers.
 This way, you’ll maximize agent efficiency and make your workforce management (WFM) easier.

 Analyze each provider’s features to double-check they offer everything you need.
 Consider reliability and uptime guarantees, options for geographic redundancy, and scalability add-ons.